|Date of birth

 - Turanga Munda, mother

-- Due to an accident, and because of the reproductive process of Amphibiosans, she has several dozen offspring from Kif Kroker, currently living in an immature "tadpole" form in the swamp of the Kroker clan birthing grounds on Amphibios 9.
-About half of these have only one eye each, like her.
+- Due to an accident, and because of the reproductive process of Amphibiosans, she has several dozen offspring from Kif Kroker, who lived in an immature "tadpole" form in the swamp of the Kroker clan birthing grounds on Amphibios 9 before the three survivors emerged in 3023.
+About half of these have only one eye each, like her, though only one cyclops survived the Winnowing.
+(4ACV01) However, due to Amphibiosian cultural beliefs, Amy is considered the "true" mother.
+(8ACV02)

 - In "A Bicyclops Built for Two", she nearly married Alcazar.